johnno1962/HotReloading/README.md

 code crashes, the debugger will not display the line number but an address under the symbol  "injected_code" instead.
-If you get stuck, use an `@_exported import HotReloading` in a source file and you should be able to type `p HotReloading.stack` to at least get a stack trace.
+If you get stuck, use an `@_exported import HotReloading` in a source file and you should be able to type `p HotReloading.stack` to get a stack trace.

 Also note that, as the HotReloading package needs to connect a socket to your Mac to receive commands and new versions of code, expect a